Devon-McGrath-github/dorodoro/README.md

 The project is a simple Pomodoro Style Timer, a technique I use lots when studying but I haven't found an existing timer that fully satisfied my tastes.
 Hopefully I can make one :P

+## Styling

+Really liked the colors used by Monokai Pro, but found I preferred One Dark Pro Darker over it (reminds me of Atom which is nostalgic).

+Monokai Pro will serve as the inspiration for the Apps colors.

 # Boilerplate from Next JS: